12 Rude Money Habits You Need to Stop ASAP

 Complaining about money

 There’s a time and a place to discuss money with friends and family.
 But Tsai warns to tread carefully since someone might be making way more or less money than you.
 “You never know what the other person is going through financially,” Tsai says.
 “Therefore, venting about your financial issues can end up making them feel worse, especially if they make less than you.”
 Money shouldn’t be a taboo topic to talk about, but recognize that not everyone is going to be comfortable with that conversation.
-Instead of complaining, let the gratitude flow by remembering all these free things that used to cost money.

 Making plans before budgeting